nobitagit/knowledge/security/https.md

 ![Hsts on Netlify](./images/hsts.png)

-If we inspect a request to site that has HSTS turned on, we will se something like:
+If we inspect a request to a site that has HSTS turned on, we will see something like:

 ```
 strict-transport-security: max-age=31536000
 ```

-This instructs the browser that for the whole duration of max-age, every outbound request to that website originating as `http`, will be upgraded automatically to `https` **internally, before even hitting wire**.
+This instructs the browser that for the whole duration of max-age, every outbound request to that website originating as `http`, will be upgraded automatically to `https` **internally, before even hitting the wire**.

 This is now much better, but still, the first part of the request is insecure.